Four Gluten-Free Spiced Menus to Impress Your Friends136

 - Veal Demi Glaze: This classic French demi glaze made with veal and beef stock is the only one of our eight demi glazes and stock concentrates that contains gluten.
 The rest—including seafood, duck, lamb, turkey, chicken, and vegetable—are gluten-free.

 - Wasabi Garnishing Sauce: Many pre-packaged condiments contain gluten.
 The bottled wasabi sauce we carry is one of them.
-To make your own gluten-free wasabi sauce, use our wasabi powder as a base or try the wasabi cream featured in our Asian Style Seared Tuna recipe.

 That’s it!
 Those are the current products we carry that contain gluten.
 While we are not a certified gluten-free facility, the products that contain gluten come into our facility pre-packaged and leave the same way, never being exposed to the rest of our products.
 The rest of our spices and handcrafted seasonings are gluten-free, including our hot sauces and extracts.